-Extractions may be performed for several reasons including severe tooth decay, infection, tooth damage, gum disease, and issues generated from wisdom teeth being impacted under the gum.
-In addition, sometimes teeth are removed to make space for orthodontic treatment.
+There are several reasons why a tooth may need removal – including severe tooth decay, infection, tooth damage, and gum disease.
+Also, sometimes teeth are removed to make space for orthodontic treatment.

-Extractions can be simple or surgical.
-Simple extractions are performed on teeth that are visible and easily accessible in the mouth.
-Simple extractions do not require an incision, and are performed under local anesthetic.
-Surgical extractions involve the removal of teeth that are hard to reach because they have broken under the gum line or because they have not erupted fully.
-Surgical extractions require an incision, and may be performed using sedation such as nitrous oxide.
-Surgical or ‘complex extractions’ are nothing to worry about and St. Lawrence Dentistry can perform these in a very comfortable manner.
+Extractions can be “surgical” or “simple” – simple extractions are in situations where a tooth is visible and easily accessible in the mouth and do not require an incision.
+Surgical extractions involve removing teeth that are hard to reach because they have broken under the gum line or have not erupted fully.
+Surgical extractions require an incision and sometimes splitting the tooth into a few pieces.
+In some cases, Dr. Hawryluk does the removal under sedation, such as nitrous oxide or fully asleep.
+However, we do most extractions at our Mississauga Dental Clinic while the patient is awake and comfortable.
+Surgical or complex extractions are nothing to worry about, and St. Lawrence Dentistry can perform these in a very relaxed manner.

-The first step in a tooth extraction will be the dentist obtaining your medical history from you.
-Then Dr. Hawryluk will go over different options for dental sedation.
+The first step in tooth extraction is reviewing your medical history.
+Then Dr. Hawryluk Jr. will go over different options for dental sedation.
 These include very mild sedation via Ativan tablets, nitrous oxide, or being fully asleep.
-In general patients tolerate the tooth removal process well without deeper sedation.
-However, if you wish to be asleep for the procedure please inform our dentists.
+In general, patients tolerate the tooth removal process well without more profound sedation.
+However, if you wish to be asleep for the procedure, please inform Dr. Hawryluk.

 A local anesthetic is then applied to numb the area.
-Specialized instruments are used such as a dental elevator or forceps to gently loosen the tooth.
-Dr. Hawryluk focuses on removing teeth with the least possible trauma to the surrounding tissues to ensure the most the most uneventful recovery possible.
+Then, specialized instruments are used, such as a dental elevator or forceps to loosen the tooth gently.
+Dr. Hawryluk focuses on removing teeth with the least possible trauma to the surrounding tissues to ensure the most uneventful recovery possible.

-Sometimes there is an option of ‘extraction socket grafting’.
-This is where particulate bone is placed in the socket after the extraction.
-This ensures the socket heals up with as much bone as possible which, in effect, strengthens your jaw bone.
-This is especially important if a patient is considering placing a dental implant after the tooth removal.
-More bone preserved from the socket grafting means a stronger and more robust implant can be placed.
-Hence extraction socket grafting can enhance the long term survivability of a dental implant after a tooth removal.
-We will discuss this important bone preservation method with you if your specific circumstance pertains to it.
+Sometimes there is an option of extraction socket grafting – where Dr. Hawryluk Jr. places particulate bone in the socket after the extraction.
+As a result, the socket will heal with a higher volume and density, which, in effect, strengthens your jawbone.
+If a patient is considering placing a dental implant after tooth removal, this is especially important.
+More bone preserved from the socket grafting means the placement of a more reliable and robust implant is possible.
+Hence extraction socket grafting can enhance the long-term survivability of a dental implant after tooth removal.

-St. Lawrence Dentistry will be everything possible to mitigate the healing period following a tooth extraction.
-We will inform you prior to the extraction what you can possibly expect post tooth removal.
+St. Lawrence Dentistry will do everything possible to mitigate the healing period following a tooth extraction.
+We will inform you before the removal of what you can expect post-operatively.
 In general, the extent of the healing period is proportionate to the amount of work needed to remove the tooth.
-Some swelling, minor bruising are common tooth removal issues.
-Dr. Hawryluk will assess if antibiotics and/or pain medication is warranted in your particular situation.
-If you have a question or issue in the post extraction period please call our office.
-In non-business hours we have a 24 hour answering service.
-There are instructions we will go over with you after your tooth extraction which can help avoid complications.
-These include, but are not limited to, no rising for 24 hours, and no smoking for at least 3 days.
+Some swelling, minor bruising is common.
+If you have a question or concern in the post-extraction period, please call our office.
+During non-business hours we have a 24-hour answering service.
+There are instructions we will go over with you after your tooth extraction, which can help avoid complications.
+These include, but are not limited to, no rising for 24 hours and no smoking for at least three days.

-Sometimes it is prudent to replace a missing tooth following a dental extraction.
-This is because once a tooth is removed; the space created by the missing tooth can allow the surrounding teeth to shift into that space.
+Sometimes it is prudent to replace a missing tooth following dental extraction.
+After removal, the space created by the missing tooth can allow the surrounding teeth to shift into that space.
 This shift could cause a misalignment in your mouth that can result in chewing or jaw-joint problems.
-These shifted teeth are harder to clean, making them more susceptible to gum disease, decay or even additional tooth loss.
-For these reasons, it’s sometimes important to consider replacing the tooth with a dental appliance such as a bridge, a removable partial denture or an implant.
+In addition, these shifted teeth are harder to clean, making them more susceptible to gum disease, decay, or even additional tooth loss.
+For these reasons, it’s sometimes essential to consider replacing the tooth with a dental appliance such as a bridge, a removable partial denture, or an implant.

-If you need a tooth removed St. Lawrence Dentistry will do everything possible to make sure it is as pleasant an experience as possible.
-If you live in the Mississauga or surrounding area and would like to learn more about this service please call usclick here.
+St. Lawrence Dentistry will do everything possible to ensure it is as pleasant an experience as possible if you need a tooth removed.
+If you live in Mississauga or the surrounding area and want to learn more about this service, please call us.